-At last year’s Worldwide Developers Conference in June, Apple announced its next big mobile operating system update, iOS 11, which went live in October.
-In the midst of busy proceedings — Apple also unveiled the HomePod speaker, MacOS High Sierra, and a robust lineup of shiny, new computers.
-As such, the reveal of its brand new protocol, AirPlay 2.0, slipped under the radar.
+At its 2017 Worldwide Developers Conference, Apple announced its next big mobile operating system update, iOS 11, which went live in October of that year.
+During the jam-packed event, Apple also unveiled the HomePod speaker, MacOS High Sierra, and a robust lineup of shiny, new computers.
+Amid all that big news, the reveal of a brand-new protocol, AirPlay 2.0, slipped under the radar.

 What is AirPlay, anyway?

 Originally debuting back in 2004 as AirTunes, AirPlay is Apple’s proprietary, wireless protocol suite designed to allow users to “throw” audio and video signals from one “sender” device to one “receiver” device.
-Streamed content can include music, video, photos, and screen sharing, and retains its metadata when sent via AirPlay.
+Streamed content can include music, video, photos, and screen sharing, all of which retains its metadata when sent via AirPlay.

 “Sender” devices include the following: Computers running iTunes; iOS devices (iOS 4.2 or higher) including iPhones, iPods, and iPads; and Mac computers running MacOS Mountain Lion or later (depending upon the processor).
 “Receiver” devices include the following: AirPort Express router, Apple TV, Apple’s HomePod speaker, and a litany of supported third-party speakers.

-If the above sounds a bit too technical, here’s the bottom line: AirPlay allows you to take images, audio, and/or video from one device (typically smaller) and play it through another (typically larger).
-With AirPlay, you can also “mirror” your device’s screen so others can see exactly what’s displayed on the “sender” device, usually employed with your iPhone or iPad.
+If the above sounds a bit too technical, here’s the bottom line: AirPlay allows you to take images, audio, and/or video from one device (typically smaller) and play it through another (typically larger) device.
+With AirPlay, you can also “mirror” your device’s screen so others can see exactly what’s displayed on the “sender” device

 So, what does AirPlay 2 do?